Search This Blog

 Those in the technical world may understand the famous statement, “Not all business problems are nails to use the same hammer as the tool,” when common object request broker architecture (CORBA) was initiated to introduce by Object Management Group (OMG) the communication between software components regardless of the underlying language used to develop them.
 However, it is interesting that some agile practitioners are inclining towards test automation as a cure-all (panacea) treating all test cases alike.

-So, test automation can definitely help in the validation to ensure that every incremental build is tested for the new features but also for the previous features.
+So, test automation can help in the validation to ensure that every incremental build is tested for the new features but also for the previous features.
 It is therefore not a placebo but is not a panacea for all business problems.
 Depending upon the unique business requirements, some requiring can’t be easily automated even if technology can allow it.
 For instance, testing the human interfacing with the interactive voice response (IVR) at various points in the call flow to check for the disposition code, checking for the line breaks in the email, or the accidental mix up of Far Eastern Asian Language characters because languages such as the Chinese, Japanese, and Korean share a common base do benefit from manual testing.

 References